Coiin-Blockchain/nvl-independent-signer/README.md

 ## Requirements
 * Create a [Coiin Console](https://coiin.io/console) account
 * Download the newest release of [nvl-independent-signer](https://github.com/Coiin-Blockchain/nvl-independent-signer/releases) for your OS

+## Register Independent Signer From an Installer (Preferred)

+1. Download the newest release of the [Coiin Netowrk Validator](https://github.com/Coiin-Blockchain/nvl-independent-signer/releases) installer for your OS
-    - Note: macOS users should use the Darwin build
+   - Note: macOS users should download the file ending in .dmg while Windows users should download the file ending in .exe

-## Register Independent Signer
+## Register Independent Signer From a Command Line Interface

 <details>